Health Foundation Of East Texas

 Focus on Underserved Populations: The foundation is "particularly interested in services that focus on under-served and/or at-risk populations in ways that address the unique needs of their community."
 Successful applications will identify specific underserved groups and demonstrate understanding of their unique barriers.

-Sustainability: The foundation believes communities are strongest "when they work together with non-profit organizations to develop sustainable programs and services that demonstrably improve the health and well-being of its citizens" (emphasis on sustainability indicates this is a priority).
+Sustainability: The foundation believes communities are strongest "when they work together with non-profit organisations to develop sustainable programmes and services that demonstrably improve the health and well-being of its citizens" (emphasis on sustainability indicates this is a priority).

 Geographic Targeting: Proposals should focus on Smith County and surrounding Northeast Texas communities, with awareness of the region's specific health challenges including higher-than-average mortality rates and barriers like limited primary care access and geographic challenges.

-Evidence of Recent Priorities: The foundation's $100,000 grant to East Texas Baptist University in 2020 for a Community Counseling Center exemplifies their priorities—it addressed mental health workforce shortages, provided no-cost services to underserved populations, and created sustainable community infrastructure.
+Evidence of Recent Priorities: The foundation's $100,000 grant to East Texas Baptist University in 2020 for a Community Counselling Centre exemplifies their priorities—it addressed mental health workforce shortages, provided no-cost services to underserved populations, and created sustainable community infrastructure.
 This grant demonstrates they value projects that both deliver direct services and build long-term capacity.

 Strategic Partnerships: The foundation explicitly welcomes "strategic partners aligned with their vision" and uses language about "collaboration with East Texans."
-Applications should demonstrate how the organization will partner with the foundation and community.
+Applications should demonstrate how the organisation will partner with the foundation and community.

 Key Takeaways for Grant Writers